-AIF means an alternative investment fund as defined in the FCA Glossary.
+AIF means an alternative investment fund within the scope of the UK AIFM regime.

 AIFM means an alternative investment fund manager as defined in the FCA Glossary.

 AIFMD means the Alternative Investment Fund Managers Directive 2011/61/EU of the European Parliament and of the Council of 08 June 2011 on Alternative Investment Fund Managers and amending Directives 2003/41/EC and 2009/65/EC and Regulations (EC) No 1060/2009 and (EU) No 1095/2010.